prezly/airtable-sync-lambda/README.md

 Four lambda functions:

-* startsync: Listens to an endpoint (HTTP) and starts the sync
+* initialise: Listens to an endpoint (HTTP) and starts the sync
 * queue_jobs: Pages Prezly API and adds 1 message per contact to queue
 * orchestrator: Executes sync jobs while making sure we don't reach airtable rate limit (circuit breaker)
 * sync: Take the contact payload and create or update an airtable record